 Our non-brick and mortar-based model is becoming increasingly desirable, enabling agents to work from anywhere by leveraging our best-in-class technology, without being tied to a costly physical office.
 Following our public listing on the TSX Venture Exchange (the "TSXV") and subsequent graduation to the Toronto Stock Exchange (the "TSX"), as well as the launch of our Agent Equity Program, we entered a period of growth, driven by an increase in the number of agents joining us on a monthly basis.
-This trend is reflected in our results, with agents on our platform growing 122% year-over-year in 2023 and an additional 22% in the first quarter of 2023 to just over 10,000 agents.
+This trend is reflected in our results, with agents on our platform growing 105% year-overyear in 2023 and an additional 15% in the second quarter of 2023 (as compared to the first quarter of 2023) to just under 11,500 agents.
 We expect to continue to capture market share in 2023.